 This flagship project of the Western Pennsylvania Foodways Collection explored in-depth stories about how grains -- from agriculture to bread making and baking -- can contribute to larger themes of identity, community, and social capital.
 Through this project, we aimed to better understand how people interact with the food system through the most basic of needs: bread.
 Bread defines community -- through the type of grain used, the method of preparing and cooking, and perhaps most importantly, with whom people break bread.
 Those similarities and differences cut across regions, cultures, and nations.
 This project relied on a common approach to oral history as a research method that uncovers the experiences of people and place through food.

 This project encompasses a series of oral history interviews that aim to document a previously undocumented segment of Western Pennsylvania culture and labor.
-The project includes forty interviews, an interactive regional map, audio and video clips, and workshops and events, all encompassing either grains cultivation (farms and mills) or grains production (bakeries and baked goods businesses).
+The project includes forty interviews, audio and video clips, and workshops and events, all encompassing either grains cultivation (farms and mills) or grains production (bakeries and baked goods businesses).

 For this project, we focused our interviews within the Rivers of Steel National Heritage Area.
 The Rivers of Steel Heritage area is a federally designated region in southwestern Pennsylvania, focused on the promotion of the area's rich culture and history, specifically within the steel industry.
 By aligning the regions in which major industry took place, we can draw comparisons and contrasts between the baking and the steel industries, specifically within themes of labor and place.